BiBiServ/bibigrid/README.md

 You probably also want at least one worker with a valid type, image and count.
 4. If your cloud provider runs post-launch services, you need to set the `waitForServices` key appropriately which expects a list of services to wait for.
-5. Create a virtual environment from `bibigrid2/requirements.txt`.
+5. Create a virtual environment from `bibigrid/requirements.txt`.
 See [here](https://www.akamai.com/blog/developers/how-building-virtual-python-environment) for more detailed info.
 6. Take a look at [First execution](#first-execution)

 #### First execution
 Before follow the steps described at [Preparation](#preparation).

-After cloning the repository navigate to `bibigrid2`.
+After cloning the repository navigate to `bibigrid`.
-In order to execute BiBiGrid2 source the virtual environment created during [preparation](#preparation).
+In order to execute BiBiGrid source the virtual environment created during [preparation](#preparation).
-Take a look at BiBiGrid2's [Command Line Interface](documentation/markdown/features/CLI.md) if you want to explore for yourself.
+Take a look at BiBiGrid's [Command Line Interface](documentation/markdown/features/CLI.md) if you want to explore for yourself.

 A first execution run through could be:
 1. `./bibigrid.sh -i [path-to-bibigrid.yml] -ch`: checks the configuration
 2. `./bibigrid.sh -i 'bibigrid.yml -i [path-to-bibigrid.yml] -c'`: creates the cluster (execute only if check was successful)
-3. Use **BiBiGrid2's create output** to investigate the created cluster further.
+3. Use **BiBiGrid's create output** to investigate the created cluster further.
 Especially connecting to the ide might be helpful.
 Otherwise, connect using ssh.
 4. While in ssh try `sinfo` to printing node info
 5. Run `srun -x $(hostname) hostname` to power up a worker and get its hostname.
 6. Run `sinfo` again to see the node powering up.
 After a while it will be terminated again.
-7. Use the terminate command from **BiBiGrid2's create output** to shut down the cluster again.
+7. Use the terminate command from **BiBiGrid's create output** to shut down the cluster again.
 All floating-ips used will be released.

 Great!
-You've just started and terminated your first cluster using BiBiGrid2!
+You've just started and terminated your first cluster using BiBiGrid!

 </details>